minkymorgan/bytefreq/README.md

 ### License:

-Bytefreq-rs is released under the GNU General Public License v3.0.
+Bytefreq is released under the GNU General Public License v3.0.
 See the LICENSE file for more information.

 ------